 - a.
 Graduate Program Assistant distributes the Assistant Evaluation Rating forms to faculty supervising graduate assistants (you can view a copy of the form in Appendix I).
 The forms will be returned to the Graduate Program Assistant by December 1st and April 1st, for the Fall and Spring semester, respectively. - b.
-Graduate students submit an annual progress report and other required documents to their Major Professor or temporary advisor.
-It is the UGA Graduate School's Policy that all graduate assistants be evaluated annually, toward the end of fall and spring semesters. - c.
+Graduate students submit an annual progress report and other required documents to their Major Professor or temporary advisor by May 1st. - c.
 Each student will be evaluated initially by their Major Professor and advisory committee.
 If the student has a Major Professor, but not a committee, it will be done by the Major Professor.
 Should a student not yet have a Major Professor or committee, the evaluation will be done by the temporary advisor.
-The evaluator is responsible for completion of the evaluation by March 15th, summarizing students' evaluations and recommendations, and then forwarding the summaries to the Graduate Coordinator who will submit them to the graduate faculty for review and approval. - d.
+The evaluator is responsible for completion of the evaluation by May 15th, summarizing students' evaluations and recommendations, and then forwarding the summaries to the Graduate Coordinator who will submit them to the graduate faculty for review and approval. - d.
 Each student's progress shall be evaluated using the following 4-level classification system: - Satisfactory (the expected norm) - Satisfactory with concerns (a plan for improvement is imposed) - Unsatisfactory (a time line for improvement is imposed) - Dismissal